ragibson/Steganography/README.md

 Using image_path, we sum the least significant n bits of the RGB color channels for each pixel and normalize the result to the range 0-255.
 This value is then applied to each color channel for the pixel.
-Where n is the number of least significant bits to show, the command show_LSB(n) will produce output similar to the following:
+Where n is the number of least significant bits to show, the command show_LSB(n) will save the resulting image, appending "_nLSBs" to the file name, and will produce output similar to the following:

     >>> show_LSB(1)